yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 - The Montana county shape data was sourced from the Montana state government's website with data on [administrative boundaries](https://ftpgeoinfo.msl.mt.gov/Data/Spatial/MSDI/AdministrativeBoundaries/)
 - The heroic mountainscape at the top of the page comes from the National Parks Service, in Glacier National Park.
+- [The R Graph Gallery](https://r-graph-gallery.com/168-load-a-shape-file-into-r.html) has additional tutorials on how to work with shape files in R.